Start My Answer

 After you request proof of the debt in writing, they hang up.
 But they still bombard your phone with calls all day long.
 It is incredibly irritating and a clear sign of harassment.
 Your request was to have them substantiate the debt, but they disconnected the call, citing you were "uncooperative."

 Creditors (such as banks, credit card companies, or other lenders) may hire a company, such as Halsted Financial Services, LLC, to collect debt on their behalf if not received promptly.
-Learn how to beat Halsted Financial Services below.
+Learn how to resolve debt with Halsted Financial Services below.

 What is Halsted Financial Services?